Cuba Travel Advice

 Even though there is a low level of reported gun crime and terrorism in Cuba, it is best to remain vigilant as westerners are targeted abroad.

-It is advisable you do not travel with anyone other than your pre-arranged tour operator, official staff and registered taxi services as there have been documented scams and incidents.
+It is advisable you do not travel with anyone other than your pre-arranged tour operator, official staff and registered taxi services, as there have been documented scams and incidents.

-When travelling to/from the country it is best to have valuables in your hand luggage and perhaps your main luggage shrink wrapped to prevent theft or tampering at the airports.
+When travelling to/from the country, it is best to have valuables in your hand luggage and perhaps your main luggage shrink wrapped to prevent theft or tampering at the airports.

-There is a lower average of crime against visitors in popular tourist destination spots as they are manned well by local police however there is an increasing risk of pickpocketing, purse snatching, fraud schemes, and thefts from unoccupied cars and/or dwellings.
-Areas near to hotels can be of risk also with thieves, prostitution and criminally motivated characters in the area waiting for opportunistic crime.
+There is a lower average of crime against visitors in popular tourist destination spots as they are manned well by local police, however there is an increasing risk of pickpocketing, purse snatching, fraud schemes, and thefts from unoccupied cars and/or dwellings.
+Areas near to hotels can be of risk also with thieves, prostitution and criminally-motivated characters in the area waiting for opportunistic crime.
 Please be aware that sexual activity with anyone under the age of 18 is against the law.

-There have be known spates of civil unrest and demonstrations which have turned violent, however due to governmental oppression in the past these have been short lived.
+There have been known spates of civil unrest and demonstrations which have turned violent, however due to governmental oppression in the past these have been short lived.
 It is advised you stay away from such public gatherings for your own safety.

 The general road conditions are unfavourable, which can be poorly lit and lack of road signs can cause issues.

 The hurricane season is from June through to November, during this time it is best to take natural disaster safety measures.
-Mud and landslides caused by heavy rains and flooding can cause problems and dangerous travel conditions, during this time transport links and primary services may be disrupted.
+Mud and landslides caused by heavy rains and flooding can cause problems and dangerous travel conditions.
+During this time, transport links and primary services may be disrupted.

 Time now in Havana: